 Space is limited, and it is common to outgrow your home over time.
-Whether you have a new baby joining your family, the kids have grown up and overrun the space, you want a master suite or need to accommodate an aging parent, there are a variety of reasons why your home may not work for your current scenario.
-Building an addition onto your existing home can leverage your accumulated equity and give you the space you need in the home and neighborhood you already love.
+Whether you have a new baby joining your family, the kids have grown up and overrun the space, you want a master suite, or need to accommodate an aging parent, there are a variety of reasons why your home may not work for your current scenario.
+Building an addition to your existing home can leverage your accumulated equity and give you the space you need in the home and neighborhood you already love.

 1. Lot Size or Lot Lines

 Can your lot accommodate the added square footage of building an addition?
 While it may appear like you have the extra room to build up or out, can you make it work on your specific lot?
-Each jurisdiction has certain criteria that needs to be met such as lot coverage, floor area ratios, as well as building heights and setbacks.
+Each jurisdiction has certain criteria that need to be met such as lot coverage, floor area ratios, as well as building heights and setbacks.

-Other overlays such as nature preserves, water ways, resource protection zones, wildlife habitats, and floodplains are other considerations that may affect the possibilities with your property.
+Other overlays such as nature preserves, waterways, resource protection zones, wildlife habitats, and floodplains are other considerations that may affect the possibilities with your property.

 So, how do you figure out what is feasible for your specific lot?
 First, someone must go down to the city on a fact-finding mission, ask the right questions, and talk to the correct person to get those answers.
 The planner pulls up your address in their software and views the property lines and associated overlays that may affect the property.
 They will talk to you about what you can do.